brucestull/django-starter/README.md

 # Django Starter Compare
 * Basic django starter, includes the automatically generated Project `the_project`, automatically generated App `the_app`, Django Admin Documentation Generater, and function-based `index` view.
 This will be used to compare what things have to be changed when making an actual app.
-* We will be comparing content accross branches.
+* We will be comparing content across branches.
     * Links will be provided to compare the content of the branches.

 ## Resources: